ChrisDeFreitas/guitarjoe/README.md

 # GuitarJoe
 GuitarJoe is a web based tool that allows you to visually explore the guitar fretboard, scales, chords, intervals and notes.
 The current version is a proof of concept.
+You try it via the GitHub.io link that publishes the ./docs folder for public access:  https://chrisdefreitas.github.io/guitarjoe/

-GuitarJoe is a free web application, no ads, no logins, no tracking.
 The goal was to create a tool that would make guitar theory accessible while practicing.
 I was going crazy taking notes and diagraming chords, scales and intervals: I needed a tool to facilitate my understanding so I could focus on the guitar instead of managing scraps of information.
 This application has successfully reduced my hair loss--I hope it has the same effect on you!

 The name is based on the slang "Joe Workie," a synonym for construction worker.
 At the tender age of 12 it felt like one of those adults terms I had to learn--it wasn't.
 But in this context, GuitarJoe does the heavy lifting of translating music theory to the guitar fretboard.